sustainablelab/handmade/doc/README-Handmade.md

         - audio with a different sampe rate would get resampled
         - nowadays not sure how this works, but not like this
     - never writing audio to the primary buffer
+    - we have no direct write privileges to the soundcard, just like the graphics card
-    - it's just our way of telling Windows to set up the soundcard with a sample rate that matches the audio in the game
+    - primary buffer is just how Windows wants us to tell Windows to set up the soundcard with a sample rate that matches the audio in the game
 - then create secondary buffer <--- actually write sound here
+    - the OS will handle outputting this to the soundcard
+    - it will mix us with other audio
+    - we have no control beyond putting the audio here and setting flags when creating this buffer

-- these both take structs for buffer descriptions and wave (audio) formats, so it's a lot of setting up structs to make calls and the parameters for the struct values are poorly documented
+The primary and secondary buffers both take structs for buffer descriptions and wave (audio) formats, so it's a lot of setting up structs to make calls and the parameters for the struct values are poorly documented.
+The calls are all indirect because of COM, so the assembly is may instructions to load addresses instead of a single `call` instruction to the function's address.